willfaught/paige/README.md

     $ choco install sass
     ```

-    For Snap on Linux:
+    For Linux users:
+   - If you installed Hugo via Snap, Dart Sass is already included.
+No additional installation is needed.
+   - For other Linux users, install Dart Sass manually:

     ```sh
-    $ sudo snap install dart-sass
+    $ sudo apt install dart-sass
     ```

-3. Create a site:
+4. Create a site:

     ```sh
     $ hugo new site yoursite
     ```

-4. Create a post:
+5. Create a post:

     ```sh
     $ cd yoursite
     $ hugo new yourpost.md
     ```

-5. Configure your module:
+6. Configure your module:

     ```sh
     $ cd yoursite